 We are partnering with local heritage experts at The Abbey Museum to ensure the fascinating history of this area is presented as well as possible – bringing a touch of history to our modern community-based development.

 North Harbour Sales Office & Display Village is open seven days a week, 10am-5pm (excluding public holidays).
-For more information regarding available Houses and land for sale at North Harbour or to make an appointment to see one of the beautiful Coral Display Homes call Aidan on 5433 1111, email email@example.com.
-To find out more about Coral Homes visit our Display Village website.
+For more information regarding available Houses and land for sale at North Harbour or to make an appointment to see one of the beautiful Coral Display Homes call Aidan on 5433 1111, email firstname.lastname@example.org.
+To find out more, visit our display village page for Coral Homes.

 To keep up to date with the latest news and info, sign up for our email and SMS updates and find us on Facebook.